trKorAys/BinanceFollowerBot/README.md

    ```bash
    python build_exe.py
    ```
    A small window will open allowing one‑click creation of an exe for `mainnet` or `testnet`.
-It also works on systems without a command line.
+Time zone cache data from `dateparser` is bundled automatically so the generated executables run without errors.
 Move the files created under `dist/` together with `.env` to any folder you like.

 ## Running Tests